Juicy (The Notorious B.I.G. song): Production controversy

-Producer Pete Rock alleged that Puffy stole the idea for the original song's beat after hearing it at Rock's house.
+Producer Pete Rock alleged that Combs stole the idea for the original song's beat after hearing it at Rock's house.
 In an interview with Wax Poetics, he said:

 Pete Rock's remix of "Juicy" uses the same sample as the original.
 During an appearance on the Juan Epstein Podcast, Rock said that he has no hard feelings about how "Juicy" came about, but wished he had gotten the proper credit, although he did admit to harboring some ill feelings at the time.

-Biggie appeared in the "Unsigned Hype" column of the March 1992 issue of The Source as "The Notorious B-I-G," and he was also listed as "The Notorious B.I.G." on a 1992 single by Neneh Cherry when he was signed to Uptown/MCA.
-Aside from sharing the same sample source, both songs share little in common otherwise, most notably in regards to subject matter.